VanAntworth/Credit_Risk_Analysis/README.md

 ## Summary

+In this challnege we used oversampling, undersampling , Combination (Over and Under) Sampling models as well as Ensemble Learners to find a best fitting algorithm to predict credit risk.
+This was an unbalanced classification problem, therefore many models were tested.

 Easy Ensemble AdaBoost Classifier is shown to be the best machine learning model with a low risk recall score of .94.
-It should be the one chosen for the credit card analysis.
+It would be the best model to choose for the credit card analysis.